shrimay18/VCriateExamApp/README.md

 ### Starting the Exam

 1. Upon loading the platform, the user is presented with a welcome screen and a "Start Exam" button.
-2. Clicking "Start Exam" switches to full-screen mode, and the exam timer starts.
+2. Clicking "Start Exam" switches to full-screen modeand a pop up appears confirming your decision to start the exam and upon clicking yes the exam timer starts.
 3. Users can answer questions, navigate between them, and submit when done.

 ### Navigating Questions